Levintsky/ML-tutorial/Math/Stochastic-Process.md

 	- Application: to generate/encourage **diversity**, each pair of samples are **negative-correlated**;

 ## Infectious Disease
-- Herbert W. Hethcote.
+- H Hethcote.
 The Mathematics of Infectious Diseases.
 SIAM Review'00
 	- The model:\
 		<img src="/Basic-ML/images/stochastic-process/mseir-graph.png" alt="drawing" width="400"/>
 	- Notations:\